sareenv/Cinemato/README.md

 2. LBTATools.

 ## Credits:
-TheMovieDb provides the developer api to movies and tv shows detailed information.
+- TheMovieDb provides the developer api to movies and tv shows detailed information.
+- Lottie library developed by Airbnb.